Fluffy Italian Easter Bread with Dyed Eggs

 Ingredients and substitutes

-- And if you use fresh yeast, you will need about 21 grams.
+- Instant dry yeast – I like to use instant dry because I’ve always had great success with it.
+If you have to use active dry yeast, you will need 2 ¼ teaspoons or one packet.
+And if you use fresh yeast, you will need about 21 grams.
 Also, it’s not necessary to activate the yeast, but I like to take the guesswork out and make sure my dough will rise.

 - Sweetener – This is not necessarily a very sweet dough.
-Traditionally, honey is used but sugar can be used too.
+Traditionally, honey is used, but sugar can be used too.

 - Egg – Adds a lot of flavor to the bread, gives a tender crumb, and strengthens the texture.
 The egg is also a leavening agent that helps the bread rise.

-- Dyed eggs - You can use dyed eggs or undyed of course.
+- Dyed eggs – You can use dyed eggs or undyed, of course.

-Italian Easter bread
+Step-by-step: Italian Easter bread

-- Wet ingredients - In the bowl of a stand mixer, with the dough hook attachment, combine warm milk (110 F), yeast, sugar, and eggs.300 grams
+- Wet ingredients – In the bowl of a stand mixer, with the dough hook attachment, combine warm milk (110°F), yeast, sugar, and eggs.300 grams

-Pro tip - The dough will be very soft, but do not add more flour, otherwise you will have dense bread.
+Pro tip – The dough will be very soft, but do not add more flour; otherwise, you will have dense bread.

-Pro tip - In winter, you may need 90 minutes or more.
+Pro tip – In winter, you may need 90 minutes or more.
 But in summer, the dough may double in 45 minutes.
-If you can't attend to it at that moment, de-gas, reshape, and let double in volume again. - Divide - When the dough doubles in volume, transfer it to a well-dusted floured surface.
+If you can’t attend to it at that moment, degas, reshape, and let it double in volume again. - Divide – When the dough doubles in volume, transfer it to a well-dusted floured surface.
 Punch and reshape into a ball.
 Then shape it into a ball again.
 Divide the dough into 12 portions.

 Pro tip – I like to cut the dough in half, then quarters.
 Then, divide each portion into 3 to make 12 rolls.